Cory Conacher: SC Bern

 On July 1, 2015, Conacher left the NHL as a free agent and signed a two-year contract with Swiss club, SC Bern, of the NLA.
 In December 2015, he was selected to play for Team Canada at the Spengler Cup and helped win the title, while being named to the tournament's all-star team.
 He won the National League A title that same season with SC Bern, scoring 5 goals in 14 playoffs games.

 Tampa Bay Lightning (second stint)

-On July 13, 2016, Conacher once again signed with the Tampa Bay Lightning of the National Hockey League to a one-year, one-way contract.
+On July 13, 2016, Conacher once again signed with the Tampa Bay Lightning to a one-year, one-way contract.
 On January 29, 2017, Conacher was added to the 2017 American Hockey League All-Star Classic roster.
 Conacher will represent the Crunch on the North Division All-Star team.
 On April 6, 2017, Conacher was named to the 2016-17 AHL ALL-Star Second Team.
 On June 28, 2017, the Lightning announced that it had re-signed Conacher to a two-year, $1.3 million contract extension.
 On October 17, 2018, the Lightning re-signed Conacher to a one-year contract extension.